top of page

 2025

-Seeking the finest contemporary sacred art for an online juried exhibition hosted by the Catholic Art Institute.
+Seeking the finest contemporary sacred art for an online juried exhibition in November 2025 hosted by the Catholic Art Institute and a live exhibition in January 2026, at The Sacred Art Gallery, in Phoenix, AZ.

 The Sacred Art Prize reaches a world-wide audience and offers the opportunity for finalists to showcase and sell their work through a featured gallery on